Optimizing incubation conditions for chick welfare

 By Dr. Shawna Weimer, University of Arkansas

 The incubation environment is important for embryonic development and programs chick welfare.
-The focus of this newsletter is on the effects of the incubator environment on chicken egg incubation, but the same principles can apply to other poultry species.
+The focus of this article is on the effects of the incubator environment on chicken egg incubation, but the same principles can apply to other poultry species.
 For more information on hatchery topics, see our previous newsletter.

 Incubation lengths for poultry